 Numbers 6:1-7:89 ~ Mark 12:38-13:13 ~ Psalm 49:1-20 ~ Proverbs 10:27-28

 Old Testament - Today in Numbers chapter 6 we read about the Nazirite laws!
 The Nazirite vows could be taken for as little as 30 days or as long as a lifetime.
 It was voluntary - except parents could take the vow for their children, making them Nazirites for life.
 Samson, Samuel, and John the Baptist are all thought to have been Nazirites for life.
+More info on the Nazirites is at this link.
 Below is a painting by C.E.
 Brock of Samson and the lion from Judges 14:6 -

 Today in Numbers chapter 6 verses 22-27 we will read the well known “Aaronic Blessing”, which I’ve underlined in the verses (and is in the image below) – “The LORD said to Moses, "Tell Aaron and his sons, 'This is how you are to bless the Israelites.
 Say to them: "The LORD bless you and keep you; the LORD make his face shine upon you and be gracious to you; the LORD turn his face toward you and give you peace."
 "So they will put my name on the Israelites, and I will bless them."”
 How does this blessing speak to you today?
 Have you heard this blessing prayed aloud before?
 Can you imagine this ancient blessing that has been prayed innumerable times in history being prayed over you today?
 Take a few moments to really meditate upon the 3 sections of the blessing.
 Do you notice that each section begins with God’s name?
 Do you believe that God can indeed bless you and keep you (favor & protect you)?
 That he can indeed make his face shine upon you and be gracious to you (be pleased & be merciful and compassionate to you)?
 And do you believe that God can indeed turn his face toward you and give you peace (give approval & peace to you)?
 It is also of note that this blessing “put God’s name on the Israelites and they were blessed.”
 Do you believe that God’s name is upon you today?
 Do you want God’s name to be upon you today?